ziyiz/DIY-Sim-Racing-FFB-Pedal-Customed/README.md

 Here is an image of the assembled PCB:
 ![](Wiring/PowerPcb/PCB_assembled.jpg)

+The xt30 on the left hand side connects to the PSU.
+The ports on the right hand side connects ro the servo.

 A graph of the voltage fluctuations introduced by generative current flow from the servo can be seen here:
 <img src="Images/servo_voltage_fluctuation.png" height="200">